 With its cool and stylish decor and nicely-spaced tables, Papaya offers a good family dining experience.
 Offering Chinese, Japanese, Thai and Vietnamese dishes, the menu includes Miso, Tataki and Gunkan rice balls.
 The Papaya rolls, a house speciality, are delicious washed down with a cup of fresh ginger or honeysuckle tea.
 A menu of the day is available at €14,80.

 Feuille de Banana (Goetzingen)

-A special mention to...Naga in Mondercange, which comes highly recommended for its Japanese food, Xinjiang for its north-eastern Chinese specialities (in the Gare district), and Manzoku, which sells hugely-popular and freshly-made Japanese ramen noodle soup kits in the Pall Center and at its shop in Belair which now includes a summer terrace to sample their fresh ramen in situ.
+A special mention to...Naga in Mondercange, which comes highly recommended for its Japanese food, and Manzoku, which sells hugely-popular and freshly-made Japanese ramen noodle soup kits at its shop in Merl/Belair which now also has a Tokyo-sized ramen bar, open weekday lunchtimes and Saturday evenings serving up their fresh ramen in situ.
 You can check their Facebook page for more details.

 Head to Op der Breck in Kopstal offers Thai food in a relaxed local pub setting.